7 Raptive Alternatives To Website Monetization (2025)

 And nowadays, it’s only relevant for some niches.
 We won’t go into too much detail about Raptive, as you likely already know it, right?

 Due to the strict approval process, Raptive is not right for all publishers.
-Statistically, your blog requires between 50K and 100K page views per month, with most of your visitors coming from the US, UK, Australia, and other similar regions.
+Based on statistical data, your blog averages 50K-100K page views per month, with most visitors coming from the US, UK, Australia, and similar regions.

 There is good news, guys: Raptive recently introduced a new pageview requirement.
 It’s no longer a requirement to have 100,000 monthly page views.
 Now you’ll need a minimum of 25,000 monthly pageviews to become a Raptive publisher.

 Still, your website needs original content that engages users/ad partners.
-Even so, if you do not meet those requirements or would like to try a similar platform, here are some relevant Raptive alternatives you can consider.
+Even so, if you do not meet those requirements or would like to explore a similar platform, here are some relevant Raptive alternatives to consider.

 Mediavine